aronwoost/sublime-expand-region/README.md

 It works simlar to ExpandRegion for Emacs and "Structural Selection" (Control-W) in the JetBrain IDE's (i.e. IntelliJ IDEA).

+Currently the plugin works best with C'ish language syntaxes (including Java and JavaScript).
+For other language and textfiles or markdown is does little or nothing.
+[Feature requests or bug reports welcome](https://github.com/aronwoost/sublime-expand-region/issues).

 Video comming soon.

 ## Installing